suhlig/game_of_life/README.md

 This sets the default value of both pattern and coordinates to nil, and only creates cells if a pattern or coordinates are provided.
 If **both** a pattern and coordinates are provided, it will create cells based on the pattern.
 We'll come back to writing a test for this specific edge case once we have our previous tests passing.
 But first, we need to build the missing methods to process the input and create cells from it.

 We already have the bulk of the code necessary for creating cells from coordinates (the Enumerable#map method we used earlier).
-We're going to make a small change to it, in order for us to support being passed either any number of coordinates.

 ```
 def build_cells_from_coordinates(arr)